-In July 2018, they were still not offering payments in cryptocurrencies.
-It’s been a month since our last check, and we were pleasantly surprised to find the Bitcoin option, using which is an excellent way to keep your anonymity uncompromised.
-Let’s hope in the future this payment method will be available not only for the annual but also for the monthly version.
+In July 2018, they were still not accepting cryptocurrencies.
+But at the end of the year, we were pleasantly surprised to find the Bitcoin option, which is an excellent way to keep your anonymity uncompromised.
+Unfortunately, it’s disappeared again.

 Conclusion of our Avira Phantom VPN review